alzubeid/TRGN-510-FINAL-PROJECT/README.md

 -The data obtained from TCGA cases were cross examined with portal.gdc.cancer.gov dataset to obtain the clinical pathology, including estrogn/progestrone/HER2 biomarkers.
 -The RNA-sequence data showed significantly different PCA analyses between triple negative and estorgen-receptor-positive breast cancer; much greater differences than anticipated.

+Requirements:
+This project requires RStudio.
+The data was downloaded from cBioPortal (https://www.cbioportal.org/study/clinicalData?id=brca_tcga_pub2015%2Cbrca_tcga%2Cbrca_tcga_pub%2Cbrca_tcga_pan_can_atlas_2018) and Genomic/transcriptomics from (https://portal.gdc.cancer.gov).
+There are various installations required (see Final project for the entire list), which were downloaded from http://bioconductor.org/packages